jrecchia1029/modern-networks/docs/hitless-upgrades/hitless-upgrades-in-campus.md

 # Hitless Arista EOS Upgrades

 ## Introduction
-In my time as a services engineer with Arista, I've come across too many organizations running end of support code in their network.
+In my time in the field with Arista, I've come across too many organizations running end of support code in their network.
 When you ask them why, the answer you almost always get is "it's impossible for us to get a window of downtime to upgrade".
 In today's world, where applications are required to be up literally 24/7, finding a window for upgrades is more often than not an arduous task.
 This predicament has burdened organizations with outdated networks made up of unsupported hardware running unsupported software that is susceptible to who knows how many newly discovered security vulnerabilities.
 But there's no need to worry!
 Networking vendors have developed new innovations to seemlessly upgrade network infrastructure without having to worry about the typical downtime that comes along with it.
 Arista specifically has introduced MLAG ISSU (In-Service System Upgrade) and SSU (Smart System Upgrade).
 These upgrade methods allow for hitless network upgrades where packet loss is minimized and there is no disruption to users on the network.
 These innovations allow organizations to confidently keep their networks up-to-date while maintaining availability and further enhancing reliabilty.

 ## Hitless Upgrade Mechanisms